21 people die after extreme weather hits marathon in China

 China ultramarathon: 21 die after extreme weather hits cross country race

-Bayin city mayor Zhang Xuchen apologised for the disaster after organising the mountain marathon
+Bayin city mayor Zhang Xuchen apologises after organising the mountain marathon event

-Twenty-one people have died after extreme weather hit a cross-country race across a mountain in northwest China.
+Twenty-one people have died after extreme weather hit a cross-country ultra-marathon across a mountain in northwest China.

-Hail, freezing rain and gale winds hit the 60 mile track through the Yellow River Stone Forest in Baiyin city, Gansu province after a sudden drop in temperature, China’s state-run Xinhua News Agency said.
+Participants on the 60-mile course were subjected to hail, freezing rain and gale-force winds after a sudden drop in temperatures at the Yellow River Stone Forest in Baiyin city, Gansu province, China’s state-run Xinhua News Agency said.

 The race was brought to an emergency stop at around 1pm on Saturday, but not all of the runners could immediately be located on the high-altitude track.

-Early on Sunday, rescuers found 21 dead, including the last five people still missing.
-The all-night search, involving more than 700 people, was made difficult by the mountain’s complex terrain.
+A rescue operation was launched that spanned 24 hours including overnight, and which was concluded on Sunday after the dead bodies of all 21 missing runners were found and transferred away from the site.
+The search, involving more than 700 people, was made more difficult by the mountain’s complex terrain.

-Among the dead was the well-known runner Liang Jing, who had recently won a 100km (60 mile) race in Ningbo, according to Xinhua.
+A number of elite runners were among the dead, including the well-known athlete Liang Jing, who had recently won a 100km (60 mile) race in Ningbo, according to Xinhua.

+Pictures and videos of the start of the marathon showed some of the runners wearing just shorts and t-shirts under overcast skies.
+Several participants of the race posted their videos on WeChat groups, raising SOS alerts and requests for help.

+The cause of death for most of the runners was believed to be hypothermia.

 Bayin city mayor Zhang Xuchen apologised as organiser of the event at a news conference.